ShunSakurai/password_generator/README.md

 ### Mac
 - Download Password.Generator.app.zip and decompress it
 - Move the .app file to "Applications" folder.
-You can discard the folder which has contained the app
+You can remove the folder which has contained the app

 If it cannot run by itself, please do the following:

 - Place the .app file somewhere you like.
-You can discard the folder which has contained the app
+You can remove the folder which has contained the app
 - Right-click Password Generator.app, click "Show Package Contents" and create an alias of Password Generator.app/Contents/MacOS/Password Generator
 - Move the alias of Password Generator to "Applications" folder